top of page

 Not Everything Needs to Be Fixed

-Letting go of the pressure to constantly improve—on the land, and in ourselves.
+Letting Go of the Pressure to Constantly Improve - On the Land, and in Ourselves

-I've been thinking about how that lesson applies to veterans—especially those of us rebuilding life after service.
+I’ve been reflecting on how this lesson applies to veterans—especially those of us rebuilding life after service.
+There’s a constant internal pressure to do something about everything.

 To fix ourselves.